 — Octavio Paz, Nobel laureate

-Bhagavad-gita’s relevant, straightforward and sublime wisdom, which impacts and improves lives, is available here for readers of all ages.
-Click on the book covers to find out more.
+The Bhagavad-gita’s relevant, straightforward and sublime wisdom is available here.
+Click on the covers to find out more.

 Bhagavad-gita: A Photographic Essay is a fascinating presentation of the key philosophical ideas of the Bhagavad-gita As It Is by His Divine Grace A.C Bhaktivedanta Swami Prabhupada with the aid of powerful photographs (for ages 11 and up). * 2011 Independent Publisher Book Award Winner *

 Harmony and the Bhagavad-gita is a contemplative memoir from the enchanting Sharanagati Valley, British Columbia.
 It demystifies the Gita, making its verses a clear source of enlightenment and personal development, and revealing why the reader needs the Gita’s wisdom.
 Harmony discusses contemporary concerns—ecology, stewardship, interpersonal conflict, peaceful living, priorities, and values—in a way that’s easy to understand and of immediate importance to readers.

 Our Most Dear Friend presents the essence of the Gita through simple yet captivating painting, text, and photographic montages.
-Children of every race, nationality, and religion will deepen their understanding of themselves, God, and His creation through this delightful book (for ages 4 and up).
+Children of every race, nationality, and religion will deepen their understanding of themselves, God, and His creation through this delightful book.
+Ages 4 and up.

 NEW!
 The Sparrow’s Egg is a charming, classic story of selfless love and the determination and grace it evokes.
 Ages 2 to 7.